ZeyuGaoAi/Instance_based_Vision_Transformer/README.md

 ## Set Up Environment

-Our framework is composed by two parts, Please set up two environemnts based on:
+Our framework is composed by two parts, Please set up two environments based on:
 - [Segmentation Enviroment](./nuclei_seg_cls_infer)
 - [I-ViT Enviroment](./I-ViT)

 ## Dataset

-Download the nuclei segmentation and classification dataset from [this link](https://dataset.chenli.group/home/ccrcc-grading).
+Download the nuclei segmentation and classification dataset from [this link](https://sites.google.com/view/aipath-dataset/home/ccrcc-grading).

-Download the papillary RCC subtyping dataset from [this link](https://dataset.chenli.group/home/prcc-subtyping).
+Download the papillary RCC subtyping dataset from [this link](https://sites.google.com/view/aipath-dataset/home/prcc-subtyping).

-To use the [micronet](https://www.sciencedirect.com/science/article/pii/S1361841518300628) model trained on nuclei segmentation and classification dataset and used in our paper, download it follow [Segmentation Model File](./nuclei_seg_cls_infer).
+To use the [micronet](https://www.sciencedirect.com/science/article/pii/S1361841518300628) model trained on nuclei segmentation and classification dataset and used in our paper, download it following [Segmentation Model File](./nuclei_seg_cls_infer).

 ## Usage
 - Download the papillary RCC subtyping dataset and unzip it to `./dataset`.
 - Run the nuclei segmentation and classification inference to get the predicted mask of each tissue image.
-(Or download the predicted results from [the same link of pRCC dataset](https://dataset.chenli.group/home/prcc-subtyping))
+(Or download the predicted results from [the same link of pRCC dataset](https://sites.google.com/view/aipath-dataset/home/prcc-subtyping))
-- Train the I-ViT model follow the [Running Scripts](./I-ViT)
+- Train the I-ViT model to follow the [Running Scripts](./I-ViT)

 ## Citation